Variational Image Feature Extraction for the Event Horizon Telescope: Abstract

 \section{Abstract}

 Imaging algorithms form powerful analysis tools for VLBI data analysis.
 However, these tools cannot measure certain image features (e.g., ring diameter) by their non-parametric nature.
 This is unfortunate since these image features are often related to astrophysically relevant quantities such as black hole mass.
 This paper details a new general image feature extraction technique that applies to a wide variety of VLBI image reconstructions called \textit{variational image domain analysis}.
 Unlike previous tools, variational image domain analysis can be applied to any image reconstruction regardless of its structure.
-To demonstrate its flexibility, we analyze thousands of reconstructions from previous EHT synthetic datasets and recover image features such as diameter, orientation, and asymmetry.
-By measuring these features, VIDA can help extract astrophysically relevant quantities such as the mass and orientation of M 87.
+To demonstrate its flexibility, we analyze thousands of reconstructions from previous EHT synthetic datasets and recover image features such as diameter, orientation, and ellipticity.
+By measuring these features, our technique can help extract astrophysically relevant quantities such as the mass and orientation of the central black hole in M 87.

 \keywords{black hole physics --- Galaxy: M87 --- methods: data analysis --- methods: numerical --- submillimeter: imaging}